TomWyso/Software_Project/README.md

 ### project.py
 This file contain all the simplification modules for the the project.
 In order to use this file a python 3.6 environment is needed.
 The file tok.pkl is also needed it contain the tokenizer use for the lexical simplification.
-The file main.py allow you to run project.py via our interface: use the command line python main.py **Here you will find different folders with their content:**
+The file main.py allow you to run project.py via our interface: use the command line:   python main.py

+**Here you will find different folders with their content:**